-Each SO is responsible for protecting his or her smartcard.
-On the suspicion of compromise, the SO must immediately notify PCH and PCH replaces all SOs smartcards at the next key ceremony.
-PCH's DNSSEC contingency plan states the conditions in which this is to be applied.
-All decommissioned smartcards are physically destroyed by SCs in the presence of witnesses.
+Each CO is responsible for protecting his or her smartcard.
+All smartcards are currently held in tamper-evident bags.
+At such times as is convenient during future key ceremonies, all smartcards will be transferred to FIPS 201-compliant rigid clear holders, which in turn will contained within tamper-evident bags.
+All smartcards are subject to inventory management requirements.
+On the suspicion of compromise, the CO must immediately notify PCH and PCH will replace all COs smartcards at the next key ceremony.
+PCH's DNSSEC contingency plan states the conditions under which this will occur.
+All decommissioned smartcards are physically destroyed by an SC in the presence of witnesses.